AlexBarria/AlexBarria/README.md

 ### Hi there 👋

-My name is Alex, I'm an electronic engineer specializing in artificial intelligence.
+My name is Alex, I'm an electronic engineer specializing in artificial intelligence and Edge Computing magister candidate.
 Currently, I work as a machine learning engineer and also hold a position as a professor in the AI specialization at the University of Buenos Aires.
 I have a strong passion for research and keeping up-to-date with the latest technologies 🚀.

 ### Technical Skills 🛠